 AMY GOODMAN: Explain how the President’s Daily Brief works — first how that intelligence is gathered and then how it’s presented to him.

 In the case of the CIA, the Directorate of Intelligence, my acquaintances tell me that over half is run by private corporations or staffed — the work force is staffed by private corporations with really analytical supervisors signing off on it.
-So they all gather the intelligence in the field, which much of that is gathered by private corporations in these sixteen different intelligence agencies, is put into analytical products that talk about what the major topics or issues are in the different regions.
-It’s funneled up to the Office of the Director of National Intelligence, which sifts through this and determines which are the most important pressing issues, and those are taken and put into the President’s Daily Brief, which the Director of National Intelligence briefs the President on each day.
+So they all gather the intelligence in the field, which much of that is gathered by private corporations in these 16 different intelligence agencies, is put into analytical products that talk about what the major topics or issues are in the different regions.
+It’s funneled up to the Office of the Director of National Intelligence, which sifts through this and determines which are the most important pressing issues, and those are taken and put into the President’s Daily Brief, which the director of national intelligence briefs the president on each day.

 JUAN GONZALEZ: Now, given the possibility, obviously, that there are accountability issues and ethics issues involved by so much privatization of intelligence work, there would also seem to me to be intelligence issues, questions involved, security issues, in terms of how are these people vetted and also, at least within the agencies, like Central Intelligence, they have career employees who they can follow throughout decades sometimes in terms of their reliability.
 But how are these private contractors vetted?

 R.J.
 HILLHOUSE: That’s an excellent point.
-At this stage of the game it’s not as frightening as what will happen over the next five and ten years.
+At this stage of the game it’s not as frightening as what will happen over the next five and 10 years.
 The people are vetted in the same way through the security backgrounds, on polygraphs, etc., as a government employee is.
 At this case most of them are former government employees that have gone over to the private sector.
-But the real danger occurs when — and those people have been socialized and trained and been held in government yoke for twenty, thirty years, so it’s very unlikely that they would behave against the interest of the US government.
+But the real danger occurs when — and those people have been socialized and trained and been held in government yoke for 20, 30 years, so it’s very unlikely that they would behave against the interest of the U.S. government.